gawill1234/interview_codes/README.md

 feature.
 I've usually found it is enough to know that a capability exists within a language and then look it up.

+There are some CSharp variants of some of the programs.
+Bear in mind that I am relatively new to CSharp and I am using these to learn the language.
+But, for what they are, you are free to use them/steal them.

 ## anagrams of a string
 ```
 smile